 • A progressive ratio task with costly resets reveals adaptive effort-delay tradeoffs

-Zeena Rivera, Phd Candidate, University of California, Los Angeles (UCLA)
+Zeena Rivera, University of California, Los Angeles

 • The Effort Based Forage Task: An Ethological Behavioural Test for Assessing Motivation and Apathy-related Behaviour in Mice

-Dr. Megan Jackson, Senior Research Associate, University Of Bristol
+Megan Jackson, University of Bristol

 • Computational mechanisms underlying how humans adapt their foraging choices to the average effort of the environment

-Emma Scholey, Phd Candidate, University Of Birmingham
+Emma Scholey, University of Birmingham

 11:00 - 11:30 Refreshment Break